bw2/ExpansionHunter/README.md

 This modified version of ExpansionHunter introduces the following new features:
 - changes the `Flanks can contain at most 5 characters N but found x Ns` error to a warning.
   - This allows ExpansionHunter to run to completion without exiting on these loci and makes it easier to process large catalogs without having to find and exclude these loci first.
-- support for gzip-compressed input catalogs
+- supports gzip-compressed input catalogs
-- directly access remote bam/cram files in Google Cloud Storage or S3
+- supports direct access to remote bam/cram and fasta files from Google Cloud Storage or S3, so they don't have to be downloaded first.
   - for access to private buckets, set environment var. `GCS_OAUTH_TOKEN=$(gcloud auth application-default print-access-token)`
   - for access to requester-pays buckets, set environment var. `GCS_REQUESTER_PAYS_PROJECT=<your gcloud project>`
 - optimization of ExpansionHunter's "seeking" analysis mode that yields a 1.5x to 3x speed increase without changing the output.